-A portion of the Company's assets are dedicated to early stage and private equity opportunities.
+A portion of the Company's assets is dedicated to private equity funds and early-stage opportunities.

-Anscor began investing in Y-mAbs Therapeutics, Inc. in 2015 and it was listed on the NASDAQ (Ticker: YMAB) in September 2018.
-Y-mAbs is a clinical-stage biopharmaceutical company focused on the development and commercialization of novel, antibody-based therapeutic products to treat cancer.
+Anscor began investing in Y-mAbs Therapeutics, Inc. in 2015 and it was listed on the Nasdaq (Ticker: YMAB) in 2018.
+Y-mAbs is a clinical stage biopharmaceutical company focused on developing and commercializing novel, antibody-based therapeutic products to treat cancer.

-Y-mAbs has a broad and advanced product pipeline, including two pivotal-stage product candidates, naxitamab and omburtamab.
-Naxitamab received its first approval from the US Food and Drug Administration in November 2020.
+Y-mAbs has an advanced product pipeline, including two pivotal-stage product candidates, naxitamab and omburtamab.
+Naxitamab received its first approval from the US Food and Drug Administration in November 2020 and a second approval is expected in 2022.
+After performing extremely well in 2020, Y-mAbs stock price fell dramatically in 2021, along with the wider biotech sector.

-The Company invested US\$5.0 million in Macquarie ASEAN Technology Investments Holdings II LP, a special-purpose vehicle invested exclusively in shares of Grab Holdings, Inc. Grab is the leading on-demand transportation and food delivery provider in Southeast Asia with leading market share in seven countries, including the Philippines.
+The Company invested US\$5.0 million in Macquarie ASEAN Technology Investments Holdings II LP in 2018, a special-purpose vehicle invested exclusively in shares of Grab Holdings, Inc. Grab is the leading ondemand transportation and food delivery provider in Southeast Asia with a leading market share in seven countries, including the Philippines.